 Guidance about conduct and safe practice, including safe use of mobile phones by staff and volunteers will be given at induction19.

-The school will follow the NAME of LOCAL AUTHORITY procedures for managing allegations against staff, procedures set out in Keeping Children Safe in Education 2021 and the school’s Managing Allegations policy and procedures, and will work with school’s Education Standards Manager at all times.
+The school will follow Devon County Council procedures for managing allegations against staff, procedures set out in Keeping Children Safe in Education 2022 and the school’s Managing Allegations policy and procedures, and will work with school’s Education Standards Manager at all times.

 All low-level concerns and allegations concerning adults working with children must be recorded within the school’s CPOMs StaffSafe system.
 Retention and sharing of this information will be inline with the Trust Data Retention Policy, and in consultation with the Trust HR Manager.